nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/tracing.md

     type: ResolvedRefs
 ```

-If you already had NGINX Gateway Fabric installed, then you can simply create the `NginxProxy` resource and link it in the GatewayClass `parametersRef` like shown above, using:
+If you already have NGINX Gateway Fabric installed, then you can create the `NginxProxy` resource and link it to the GatewayClass `parametersRef`:

 ```shell
 kubectl edit gatewayclasses.gateway.networking.k8s.io nginx
 ```

-Next you'll want to [Expose NGINX Gateway Fabric]({{< relref "installation/expose-nginx-gateway-fabric.md" >}}) and save the public IP address and port of NGINX Gateway Fabric into shell variables:
+Next, [Expose NGINX Gateway Fabric]({{< relref "installation/expose-nginx-gateway-fabric.md" >}}) and save the public IP address and port of NGINX Gateway Fabric into shell variables:

    ```text
    GW_IP=XXX.YYY.ZZZ.III
    GW_PORT=<port number>
    ```

-Now we can create our application, route, and tracing policy.
+You can now create the application, route, and tracing policy.

 ### Create the application and route